High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: RESULTS

-After this, the ion beam enters our custom, high vacuum instrumentation, where there are no more collisions with gas molecules.
-At this point, beam energy is defined and will be conserved until deposition; in our setup, soluble protein ion beams are typically centered in energy around -7 eV per charge (with respect to electrical ground), with a FWHM of 1 to 1.5 eV per charge.
-The ions are then directed to the grid which is held at a temperature below 120 K. The electrical potential of the grid is typically set to -8.5 V for very gentle landing (<2 eV per charge), and the quantity deposited is monitored by integrating the deposition current over time.
-We landed 11 pAh of $\beta$-Galactosidase, 15 pAh of GDH and GroEL, and 10 pAh of RuBisCo; this results in roughly 1 mm$^2$ of the grid having optimal particle density for data collection.
-An optimal density maximizes the number of particles per micrograph without particles being so close together that they hamper alignment and particle picking.
-Ideally, particles will be spaced approximately one particles length away from all nearest neighbours.
+The tight energy distribution allows for effective focusing of the ion beam onto a small region of the surface, allowing for fast depositions resulting in reasonable particle density.
+We landed 11 pAh of $\beta$-Galactosidase, 15 pAh of GDH and GroEL, and 10 pAh of RuBisCo, or approximately 5 to 10 billion molecules in 15-45 minutes, resulting in roughly 4 mm$^2$ of the 7.8 mm$^2$ grid having optimal particle density for data collection (see suppl.\,eq.\,1,2).
+An optimal density maximises the number of particles per micrograph without particles being so close together that they hamper alignment and particle picking.
+Ideally, particles will be spaced approximately one to two particle lengths away from all nearest neighbours, or 10 to 25\% of monolayer coverage.

-After protein deposition, the sample temperature was adjusted to 113 K and ice was grown for 3 minutes at $5\times10^{-5}\,\mathrm{mbar}$.
-The samples were then cooled to 93 K, 40 K below devitrification temperature to keep samples vitreous during transfer when they are not actively cooled.\cite{ST2021} The transfer consists of purging the loadlock with clean nitrogen gas before inserting the entire cryoshuttle into liquid nitrogen using the Aquilos system as previously described.\cite{TE2024} From here, the samples can be handled identically as samples prepared by plunge freezing: stored in liquid nitrogen until imaging, imaged using typical microscope settings, and the resulting data processed with standard workflows.\cite{AP2017, JZ2018}

-With control over activation through the mass spectrometer, thermalization of the ions in the collision cell, gentle landing energies, and consistent ice growth, the samples are suitable for structural analysis with cryoEM.
-The consensus 3D reconstructions, with symmetry (D2, D3, D4, and D7, respectively) imposed, are shown in Figure \ref{fig_em}, along with selected 2D classes and mass spectra of the mass-filtered ion beam selected for deposition.

-For $\beta$-Galactosidase, charge states 43+ to 48+ were deposited, with mass filtration in the quadrupole effectively isolating this range, as seen in the mass spectrum in Figure \ref{fig_em}a.
-2D classes indicate several different particle orientations on the grid, essential for good 3D reconstruction.\cite{MB1989} 3D reconstruction with D2 symmetry applied yields a map with a resolution of 3.09 Å.

-For GDH, charge states 33+ to 38+ were deposited, with mass filtration effectively isolating this range and well-defined peaks, as seen in Figure \ref{fig_em}b.
-2D classes indicate multiple particle orientations on the grid, and 3D reconstruction yields a 2.54 Å map with D3 symmetry imposed.

-With RuBisCo, the mass spectrum consists of several distinguishable peaks at lower mass-to-charge values (charge states 55+ to 58+), which blur into unresolved intensity above 10500 Th (Figure \ref{fig_em}c).
-With activation, sharp peaks emerge by reducing the number of adducts, confirming the chemical purity of the beam.
-However, no activation was used for deposition.
-2D classes show several orientations, and 3D reconstruction with D4 symmetry results in a 2.58 Å map.